Bartholomew I of Constantinople: Early life and background

-Dimitrios Arhondonis was born in the village of Agioi Theodoroi on the island of Imbros (now Gökçeada, Turkey), son of Christos and Meropi Archodónis (née Skarlatos), both of Greek descent.
+Dimitrios Archontonis was born in February 1940 at the village of Agioi Theodoroi on the island of Imbros (now Gökçeada, Turkey), the son of Christos and Meropi Archontónis (née Skarlatos), both of Greek descent.
 He was the fourth and last child and as a boy helped his father in his coffee shop that also doubled as a barber's.
+His formative years, were rooted in the Greek community of the island and Istanbul.